Normal coactions extend to the C*-envelope: Abstract

 \section{Abstract}

 We show that a normal coaction of a discrete group on an operator algebra extends to a normal coaction on the C*-envelope.
-This resolves an open problem considered by Kakariadis, Katsoulis, Laca, and X. Li, and provides a direct proof of a prominent result of Sehnem.
-As applications, we resolve a question of X. Li, where we identify the C*-envelopes of the operator algebras of groupoid-embeddable categories and of cancellative right LCM monoids.
+This resolves an open problem attempted by several experts in the area, and provides a more direct proof of a prominent result of Sehnem.
+As an application, we resolve a question of X. Li, where we identify the C*-envelopes of the operator algebras of groupoid-embeddable categories and of cancellative right LCM monoids.
 This latter class includes many examples of monoids that are not group-embeddable.